A+E Global Media: 2017–2024

-On November 6, 2018, the European Commission approved Disney's proposed acquisition of 21st Century Fox assets, but ordered A+E Networks International to divest certain factual television networks in the European Economic Area that overlap with the Fox assets being acquired, including Blaze, Crime & Investigation, History, H2, and Lifetime.
+In 2018, the European Commission approved Disney's proposed acquisition of 21st Century Fox assets, but ordered A+E Networks International to divest certain factual television networks in the European Economic Area that overlap with the Fox assets being acquired, including Blaze, Crime & Investigation, History, H2, and Lifetime.
 A+E Networks launched its first OTT channel, Lively Place, through Wurl on Samsung TV Plus in December 2019.

 A+E Networks sold several programs into the Latin American (DirecTV and Colombian broadcaster Plural TV) and US Hispanic (NBC Universo) markets in January 2019.
 This a part of attempt to offset declines in US basic cable business with sales to expanding markets like Latin America.
 A+E Networks agreed to a first-look development and production deal with Ozy Media in January 2020 for potential maker for A&E, History and Lifetime flagship cable channels.

-In February 2020, the company started its A&E Crime Central streaming service.
+In 2020, the company started its A&E Crime Central streaming service.
 The service has from the company's major channel libraries some 900 crime series and specials available.
 That year, it also licensed selected programs from the A&E and History libraries to NBCUniversal's new streaming service Peacock.

-In June 2021, A+E Networks acquired a 35% stake in Canadian studio Reel One Entertainment—one of the independent producers of Lifetime's television films—from Groupe TF1 subsidiary Newen.
+In 2021, A+E Networks acquired a 35% stake in Canadian studio Reel One Entertainment—one of the independent producers of Lifetime's television films—from Groupe TF1 subsidiary Newen.

-On April 3, 2024, A+E Networks partnered with Warner Bros.
-Discovery/Starz Entertainment Corp./Gray Media-owned Free TV Networks to become joint owners in a broadcast network called Defy, which was formerly owned by the E. W. Scripps Company's Scripps Networks division.
+In 2024, A+E Networks partnered with Warner Bros.
+Discovery/Lionsgate Entertainment/Gray Media-owned Free TV Networks to become joint owners in a broadcast network called Defy, which was formerly owned by the E. W. Scripps Company's Scripps Networks division.
+It was later acquired in December 2025 and currently owned by Versant.

 A+E Global Media

-On February 20, 2025, the company launched a new digital unit led by Ann McGowan.
-On March 5, 2025, the company announced that it had changed its name to A+E Global Media; president Paul Buccieri explained that the new name was more reflective of its current activities, which have included an increasing focus on content production and multi-platform distribution (especially via digital platforms).
+In 2025, the company launched a new digital unit led by Ann McGowan.
+The company changed its name to A+E Global Media; president Paul Buccieri explained that the new name was more reflective of its current activities, which have included an increasing focus on content production and multi-platform distribution (especially via digital platforms).

-Potential acquisition by Starz

-On November 16, 2025, Bloomberg reported that Starz Entertainment is interested in making a bid to buy A+E Global Media.
+Later in 2025, Disney and Hearst began exploring the sale of A+E Global Media following Comcast's plans to spin-off NBCUniversal’s cable networks into new company Versant and WBD's previously proposing the split of its cable networks to Discovery Global before the buyout by Paramount Skydance.
+Starz Entertainment was among the potential suitors to buy A+E Global Media from Disney and Hearst Communications.

+In July 2026, Disney announced that it would sell its 50% stake to Hearst for $1.2 billion, with an estimated closing set for September.

+Since September 23, 2026, Hearst Communications now fully owns A+E Global Media.
+Despite the sale, Disney would continue to use A+E for licensing and production deals including for Hulu on Disney+.